MarkushGrapher-2: End-to-end Multimodal Recognition of Chemical Structures¶

 TL;DR¶

-MarkushGrapher-2 proposes an end-to-end multimodal chemical structure recognition model that jointly encodes image, text, and layout information via a dedicated chemical OCR module.
-Combined with a two-stage training strategy (first adapting to OCSR features, then integrating multimodal encoding), the model substantially outperforms existing methods on Markush structure recognition (M2S accuracy 56% vs. 38%), while remaining competitive on standard molecular structure recognition.
+MarkushGrapher-2 proposes an end-to-end multimodal chemical structure recognition model.
+By co-encoding image, text, and layout information through a dedicated chemical OCR module and combining a two-stage training strategy (adapting OCSR features then fusing multimodal encoding), it significantly outperforms existing methods in Markush structure recognition (M2S accuracy 56% vs 38%) while remaining competitive in molecular structure recognition.

 Background & Motivation¶